Witnesham Primary School - How we use our Pupil Premium Grant – September 2017

-In our school all members of staff and governors ensure that teaching and learning opportunities meet the needs of all of our pupils.
+In our school we ensure that teaching and learning opportunities meet the needs of all of our pupils.

 ‘It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.’
 DfE

 All our work through the Pupil Premium Grant will be aimed at accelerating progress, moving children to at least age related expectations.
 Initially this will be in Literacy and Numeracy.
-It may also be used to target able children who receive FSM to achieve above national expectations at the end of KS1 and KS2.
+It may also be used to target able children who receive FSM to achieve above expected standards at the end of KS1 and KS2.

 The Pupil Premium Grant allocation for 2017/18 was £7,920 and will be used to support identified pupils through: